-The Clinical Education Excellence Awards recognise outstanding clinical educators at the Princess Alexandra Hospital who make a difference to students, colleagues or patients.
+The Clinical Education Excellence Awards recognise outstanding clinical educators in allied health, nursing and medical education at the Princess Alexandra Hospital who make a difference to students, colleagues or patients.

 This prestigious award is presented to exemplary allied health clinicians who contribute to clinical education and continue to support the professional education and development of allied health students and allied health clinicians at Princess Alexandra Hospital.

 Allied health clinicians who contribute to clinical education:

 It is an expectation that all allied health clinicians contribute to the education of students.